vi/websocat/doc/principles.md

 * Starting up Websocat and connection establishment is allowed to be slow (i.e. allowed to parse strings, allocate memory, walk trees).
 Data transfer in already established connections should be fast.
 * **Rhai** is used as a "control plane" and decides what connect to what and how transform layers are connected to each other.
 * When serving multiple connections, it is OK to execute Rhai code each time.
 It is not OK to execute Rhai code for each transferred packet within a connection.
 * Rhai script fully defines Websocat behaviour.
 Most other CLI options just affect how Rhai script is generated.
-Filenames / process arguments get serialized as bytes, maybe inserted as base64 into the script if needded.
+Filenames / process arguments get serialized as bytes, maybe inserted as base64 into the script if needed.
 * It is OK to have Rhai functions that are reachable only when explicitly specifying the script (unused by high-level CLI).
 * Each connection (or connection direction) is either bytestream-oriented or datagram-oriented.
 Bytestream-oriented use `tokio::io::{AsyncRead, AsyncWrite}`, datagram-oriented connections use custom traits (not `Stream<Bytes>` / `Sink<Bytes>`).
 * Custom traits for datagram connections are geared towards Websocket use case and allows typical use cases without allocations or excessive copying data around each invocation.
-Unusual decisions include mutable buffer for writer (to aid in-place masking for WebSocket) and partial buffer immutability gurantees for readers.
+Unusual decisions include mutable buffer for writer (to aid in-place masking for WebSocket) and partial buffer immutability guarantees for readers.
 * WebSocket framing library is custom, designed with avoiding allocations in mind.
 * It is OK to have multiple indirections for each transferred data chunk (i.e. `dyn` layer between stdio and line wrapper, then between line wrapper and WebSocket framer, then between the framer and TLS layer, then between the TLS layer and TCP socket).
 * `fn poll` is also the way, not everything needs to be async.